ryepup/advent-of-code-2021/README.md

 - type conversions are annoying; the price of having a custom type might higher than I like.
 You can reduce the conversion by using type aliases, but then you're back to "invalid receiver" if you want any methods on those types
+- I couldn't find `char` because it's called `rune` (I initially assumed it was another case of "go thinks you don't need that"). `rune` is a nicer name anyhow in a multi-byte UTF-8 world
+- OO is pretty hard in go; slices of custom types get weird if you need any conversions; this particular problem would probably be better if I stuck to strings
+- first day I couldn't solve the problem after a few hours, will see if I can get it tomorrow